Orbital Debris in Earth Orbit: Operations, Stability, Control, and Market Formation: Economics, financing, and allocation of responsibility

 where $B_f$ is the benefit captured by the party expected to pay.
 When $\Delta_x$ is large, the action is underprovided absent regulation, procurement, subsidies, or transfer mechanisms.
 The central economic problem is to reduce the externality gap between the benefit captured by the funding party and the larger benefit distributed across all operators.

 The legal structure reinforces the need for public involvement.
 Under Article VIII of the Outer Space Treaty and the Registration Convention, the state of registry retains jurisdiction and control over a space object \cite{OuterSpaceTreaty1967,RegistrationConvention1975}.
 Legacy \ADR is therefore not a conventional salvage market.
 Intervention on an unprepared object usually requires state consent, contractual authorization, or both.
 The efficient institutional division is asymmetric rather than uniform.
 Operators should internalize the cost of not creating future debris from their own missions.
 Governments should fund or procure common-good infrastructure and at least the first wave of legacy-object remediation.
-Between these endpoints lies a hybrid domain---prepared end-of-life servicing, consortium high-fidelity tracking, and public purchase of commercial remediation or conjunction services---that is already commercially credible in limited form \cite{TraCSS2026,AstroscaleELSAMCDR2025}.
+Between these endpoints lies an intermediate procurement regime---prepared end-of-life servicing, consortium high-fidelity tracking, and public purchase of operator-specific conjunction services---for which counterparties are identifiable and performance variables are contractible \cite{TraCSS2026,AstroscaleELSAMCDR2025}.

-Table~\ref{tab:controlstack} implies that orbital-debris control does not map into a single market.
-Instead, it separates into three linked domains: a largely private market for new-mission mitigation and prepared end-of-life service, a public or club-good layer of baseline civil \SSA/\STM infrastructure with commercial overlays, and a publicly anchored market for remediation of unprepared legacy derelicts.
-The important point is that each domain has a different natural buyer, verification logic, and risk allocation.
-Prepared end-of-life servicing and premium \SSA/\STM overlays are the most natural early commercial segments because the customer is identifiable and the performance is contractable.
-Legacy-stock remediation is less natural as a purely private market because both benefits and legal control remain diffuse.
+Table~\ref{tab:controlstack} implies that orbital-debris control separates into distinct procurement regimes rather than a single uniform sector.
+New-mission mitigation and prepared end-of-life intervention have identifiable counterparties and largely appropriable benefits and can therefore be procured directly by operators.
+Baseline civil \SSA/\STM retains public-infrastructure characteristics, with operator-specific analytics and tasking layered on top.
+Remediation of unprepared legacy derelicts belongs primarily to a publicly procured regime because the benefit is diffuse and the relevant authority is state-mediated.

 What already exists is uneven.
 Command-and-control obligations already force private spending on debris mitigation for new missions.
 Public procurement of commercial remediation capability already exists through ESA and JAXA.
 Public civil \SSA/\STM utilities are emerging through TraCSS.
 What does \emph{not} yet exist in mature form is a complete mechanism for pricing long-lived post-mission risk or paying private actors for verified reduction of environmental hazard.
 The most important missing instruments are therefore those that translate environmental harm into private cost or translate verified environmental benefit into revenue.